 How will I know my unit needs to be inspected?

-About 30 days prior to the beginning of the inspection quarter, your neighborhood has been assigned to, a postcard (or letter) will be mailed to the primary contact's address listed on the account.
-This correspondence will contain the pre-assigned date / time of the inspection (if you have chosen to use a City of Bellingham Inspector) as well as which units will be inspected for those properties with more than four (4) units total.
+About 30 days prior to the beginning of your neighborhood inspection quarter, a postcard (or letter) will be mailed to the primary contact's address listed on the account.
+This correspondence will contain the pre-assigned date / time of the inspection (if you have chosen to use a City of Bellingham Inspector) as well as which units have been selected for inspection.

 IMPORTANT: The inspections are assigned to two hour blocks of time in which the inspector may arrive onsite, City inspectors are not able to guarantee an exact time of arrival.
 Please contact the rental registration team at 360-778-8361 (or email@example.com) at least 48 hours in advance of your assigned date / time if:

 - You need to change the appointment date/time,

 - If you have an appointment with the City, but wish to use an approved private inspector instead, or

 - Have questions / concerns about what to expect

 What is my role in this process?

 Provide Notice to Tenants: Prior to the inspection occurring, written notification of intent to allow an inspector to enter must be provided to the tenant of that unit as required by (RCW 59.18.150(6)). (see our FAQ webpage for notification requirements).

 Ensure Access to unit for Inspector: Property owners are not required to be onsite unless they personally want to meet with the inspector; however, an adult must be present onsite during the inspection (which typically will last no more than 20 minutes) to provide access to the property.